 The above is not an exhaustive list of bathroom renovation options.
 Here are some other factors that can go into a primary bathroom remodel:

-There are a few costs that come with a remodel that many forget to include in their budget.
+Some costs associated with a bathroom remodel might go overlooked, but it’s important to make sure you factor in everything that could affect your budget.
 Keep the following expenses in mind when estimating how much your remodeling project will cost.

 Permits